MaximeKjaer/kjaer.io/_posts/2018-09-18-distributed-algorithms.md

 upon event <onrr, Init> do:
     val := nil;    # register value
-    correct := Π;  # set of correct processes writeset := ∅; # set of processes that have ACK'ed the write
+    correct := Π;  # set of correct processes acked := ∅;    # set of processes that have ACK'ed the write

 upon event <crash, p> do:
     correct := correct \ {p};